 Manufacturing process of N steels with thickness larger than 250 mm and QT steels with thickness larger than 150 mm shall be approved by the Register.
-2 The maximum thickness limits of sections, bars and tubulars produced by NR process route and shall be specified in the technical documentation approved by the Register.

 Requirements for the tensile strength and impact energy of high strength steel rolled product are given in Tables 3.13.7-1 and 3.13.7-2.